island-is/handbook/docs/api-design-guide/implementation/methods.md

 - `PATCH` for making a partial update on a resource.

-  - `200` should be returned after a successful execution, when there is a need for a content in the response.
+  - `200` should be returned after a successful execution, when there is a need for content in the response.
-  - `204` should be returned after a successful execution, with no content in the response.
+  - `204` should be returned after a successful execution, as usually there is no need for content in the response.
   - `400` should be returned if the request is invalid, i.e. the resource contains invalid fields.
   - `404` should be returned if the resource to be updated is not found.

 - `DELETE` for removing a resource.
-  - `204` should be returned after a successful execution
+  - `204` should be returned after a successful execution.
     **Note:** If a client asks for the removal of a resource already deleted `204` should be returned, **not** `404`, because clients usually do not care if a resource was previously deleted.